BITSS-OPA/URAP-week-progress/20-max-spring-21/weekly_reports.md

 - continue working on 'Twenty-year economic impacts of deworming' reproduction
   - [ ] complete assessment
+  - [ ] make guide on running files if using Stata through Citrix

-I worked IIIII hours this week
+I worked IIIIIII hours this week